 - "Transgender people are dangerous/ freakish Attention Whores /sexual perverts!"
 This one is what happens when Hollywood misinformation, confirmation bias, and selection bias meet plain old bigotry, homophobia, and transphobia.

 - Transgender people are not exemplified by what you may have seen on Jerry Springer or in the more freakish media portrayals, and are no more inclined toward violent or "dangerous" behavior than the common cisgender population.
 In the case of trans women, the hormones they are on are actually generally less conducive to violence or sexual predation.
-In the case of trans men, the dosage of testosterone most are on is not enough to induce "roid rage" or violent mood swings and most have lived long enough socialized as women to not seek violence as the first and only solution to a bad day or a mood swing.
+In the case of trans men, the dosage of testosterone most are on is not enough to induce "roid rage" or violent mood swings and most have lived long enough socialized as closeted trans men (which is very similar to female socialization) to not seek violence as the first and only solution to a bad day or a mood swing.
 Most transgender people are more likely to be the victims of violence or sexual assault than the perpetrators of it, or to be capable of violence (martial arts or street fighting skill, carrying a knife or firearm) but only willing to use it in self-defense to stop someone from raping or killing them or someone else.

 - Transgender people are no more "freakish" or the Attention Whore on average than cisgender people.
 Again, while there are some exceptions, these do not speak for all transgender people, and there are a lot of transgender people who do focus on being "normal" and being stealth and not attracting notice of any sort.
 That said, even the "freakish" people aren't necessarily seeking attention or wishing to start drama with their existence — it is thoroughly possible to be someone who is seen as "freakish" or "weird" by mainstream society and yet be entirely harmless and non-attention seeking.
 It is also thoroughly possible to be "different" or "unusual" and only be so to be oneself — not in any attempt to draw attention for it.
 Finally, even the Attention Whore is generally harmless, if annoying — not deserving of social ostracism and punishment to "make them normal" or "make them go away and shut up" — to bully even a confirmed Attention Whore is also pointless, because a true Attention Whore does not want to be normal, and maybe the person isn't actually an Attention Whore but is just living their own life in a different way because that is what they are comfortable with, in which case bullying and ostracising them goes beyond pointless into cruel and discriminatory.